 How we are helping

-Our commitment includes actions in 3 key areas to stop and prevent sexual violence:
+Our commitment includes actions in 3 primary areas to stop and prevent sexual violence.

 Shift the culture

 We are shifting to a culture of consent and advancing gender equality by:

 - funding awareness campaigns to promote a cultural shift towards supporting survivors, breaking the silence around sexual violence and providing education about consent, gender equality and healthy relationships:

 - engaging men and boys to promote respectful relationships, positive gender roles and equality:

 Every survivor deserves to be treated with respect and dignity.

 We are working to ensure government, social service agencies, health care, law enforcement, schools and post-secondary institutions respond effectively to sexual violence, including sexual assault and sexual harassment, by: